mfaytak/ntulect/lecture3.md

 ## recap: products of dimensionality reduction

-eigenvalues, eigenvectors

-(flesh out)
+Eigenvectors: the latent dimensions discovered by PCA, which form a better basis for describing the data

+Eigenvalues: the amount of variance in data set explained by each eigenvector

+Projections ("scores"): transform of data into this new space, in terms of eigenvectors

 ## eigenimages

-This method is very commonly extended to image data in which the subject matter is tightly constrained
+This method is very commonly extended to whole-image data in which the subject matter is controlled

+Eigenvectors *directly represent* dimensions of spatial covariation in pixel intensities

 * faces (eigenfaces)
+* lips (eigenlips)
 * hand written letters and numbers